Surface Hoar 2016

 • Observation guidelines for weather, snowpack, and avalanches

-• Propagation tests, test profiles
+• Propagation tests & test profiles

-• Introduce stability analysis and forecasting
+• Introduce slope scale stability analysis and forecasting

 • Avalanche terrain recognition, slab mechanics and skier triggering concepts